pts/tinyveracrypt/README.txt

 Q4.
 Does tinyveracrypt support multiple hashes and ciphers?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-No, it supports only PBKDF2 of some hashes (SHA-512, SHA-1 and whatever Python hashlib supports, which includes SHA-256 and RIPEMD-160), and AES in XTS mode (i.e. aes-xts-plain64).
-Support for others is easy to add.
+Yes, but not as many as cryptsetup (LUKS) or TrueCrypt or VeraCrypt.

+Supported ciphers:

+* aes-xts-plain64.
+This is the default and the most common for TrueCrypt (7.1a, >= 5.0), VeraCrypt (1.17) and LUKS1 (cryptsetup 1.7.3).
+* aes-cbc-essiv:sha256 (only for LUKS).
+This used to be most common for LUKS1 (earlier versions of cryptsetup).

+Supported hashes:

+* sha512
+* sha1
+* whatever Python hashlib supports (which includes sha256 and ripemd160)

+Supported key derivation (secret-to-key):

+* PBKDF2.
+TrueCrypt, VeraCrypt and LUKS1 only supports this.

   The number of iterations is confiugrable (`--pim=...'), the default is 500000 iterations (`--pim=485') for VeraCrypt and LUKS, and 1000 iterations (`--pim=-14') for TrueCrypt (`--truecrypt').

 Q5.
 Should I use the VeraCrypt or the LUKS on-disk format?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""